-Monument Number: MB174 GOETRE FAWR
+Monument Number: MB183 GOETRE FAWR

-Monument Name: Bridge 75 with stone stile and GWR sign.
+Monument Name: Bridge 72

-Map Reference: 331279 206735
+Map Reference: 331600 205105

 Official Status: National Park

 Listed Grade II - Ref.
-25545
+25555

 Description:

 Listing Description:

 History: The Brecknock and Abergavenny Canal was promoted in 1792 to connect the upper Usk valley to the Monmouthshire Canal at Pontymoile and from there to the sea at Newport.
 Construction began in 1797, with Thomas Dadford Jnr. as engineer, and the first section, from Gilwern to Llangynidr was completed in that year, with the stretch as far as Brecon following in 1800.
 Work then stopped for a time with the result that the section to the Blaenavon Road east of Govilon was not completed until 1805, now with Thomas Cartwright as engineer.
 Further funds had to be raised and the last section from west of Llanfoist to Pontymoile was completed between 1809 and 1812, with William Crossley as engineer.
 Linked to the tramroads the canal was an important artery for trade in iron, lime and coal.
 In 1865 the Brecknock and Abergavenny Canal Company merged with the Monmouthshire Railway and Canal Company who owned the connecting canal from Pontymoile to Newport.
 Later still in 1880 the MR&CC was bought out by the Great Western Railway and gradually the canal was run down until it was abandoned finally in 1962.
 Restoration work was begun in 1964, and the canal is once again open between Pontymoile and Brecon with the title Monmouthshire and Brecon Canal.